|Dally (or Dallie) - To take a wrap or several wraps around the saddle horn with a rope.|

 |Drag - 1.
 To pull something.
 2. The rear position on a cattle drive.
 (For more information on trail drive jobs, see Q & A page 216 - What were the various positions on a cattle drive?)|

-5. To pull back the sling of (a bow).
+4. To pull back (as the string of a bow).

 |Dray - 1.
 A low heavy horse-drawn cart, carriage, or sled without sides; used for hauling.
 2. A hauling or transfer service using dray vehicles; a dray service.|